xanZ08/docs/core-concepts/transpilers.md

 tns install typescript
 ```

 The above command installs the TypeScript compiler and the `nativescript-dev-typescript` npm module as dev dependencies.
-The latter installs the necessary `prepare` and `livesync` hooks into your project, so that the TypeScript files in your project are automatically transpiled during build and when live-syncing.
+The latter installs the necessary `prepare` and `livesync` hooks into your project so that the TypeScript files in your project are automatically transpiled during build and when live-syncing.

 It also creates a `tsconfig.json` file in the root of your project that contains the compiler configuration.
 You can edit it to change the configuration.